onthegocode/AcceptBlueiFrameWrapper/README.md

 ### 3) Submit and recieve reponse -> Token

 The submit method will be called returning a promise that you can capture the JSON response using .then() and catch any errors using .catch().
-A Token will be returned in the JSON response allowing you to charge that token later on.
+A Token will be returned in the JSON response allowing you to charge that token at a later date.
 Make sure to wrap the .submit() method inside a click event.

 It takes an object as a parameter but is only needed if you'd like Name, Avs_Address, Avs_Zip, and Software to be returned to you in JSON response.